arista-channel/acws/docs/wired/a01_lab.md

     === "Step 4"
         ![Campus Review Changes](./assets/images/a01/06_add_device_quick_action_step4.png)

-9. The workflow is completing several steps to onboard the device, click `Review Workspace` to explore
+5. The workflow is completing several steps to onboard the device, click `Review Workspace` to explore

     ![Campus Review Workspace](./assets/images/a01/07_review_workspace.png)

-10. We should see the detailed view of what's changing
+6. We should see the detailed view of what's changing

     ![Campus Add Devices](./assets/images/a01/08_review_detail.png)

-11. In the workspace note the top leaf `Summary` box, there are several studios modified:
+7. In the workspace note the top leaf `Summary` box, there are several studios modified:
     1. `Inventory and Topology`: Devices selected are simply added to the Campus inventory
     2. `Software Management`: As part of adding to the inventory, software can be added (for upgrade/downgrade) based on needs.
 While we should not have selected software, the device is part of the software managment studio now
     3. `Campus Fabric (L2/L3/EVPN)`: Devices we're added to their respective Campus Access Pod `IDF1` and will inherit configuration from that part of the campus.

-12. Let's leave this for now and navigate back to `Studios` home page and next we add some base configuration
+8. Let's leave this for now and navigate back to `Studios` home page and next we add some base configuration

 ## 03 | Applying Configuration

-1. click on `Static Configuration`
+1. Click on `Static Configuration`

     ![Campus Static Configuration Studio](./assets/images/a01/09_static_studio.png)

 2. Click on the `Add +` and select `Device`

     ![Campus Add Device](./assets/images/a01/10_static_studios.png)

 3. Select your devices you recently added through the worflow

     ![Campus Device Selection](./assets/images/a01/11_add_devices.png)

 4. Select a device and on the right click the `+ Configlet` and select `Configlet Library`

     ![Campus Device Selection](./assets/images/a01/12_add_config.png)

 5. Here the base device configuration was generated for these devices before hand and include additional configuration for the workshop

     ![Campus Device Selection](./assets/images/a01/13_add_configlet.png)

 6. Click `Review Workspace` once all devices have been given a configuration

     ![Campus Device Selection](./assets/images/a01/14_review.png)

 7. You can review the configuration changes to the devices

     !!! info "ZTP Configuration"